 Emacs can seem big and intimidating if you want to learn the ins and outs and to customize it to your exact needs, and honestly it is intimidating and time-consuming to do all that.

 It becomes more manageable, though, when you start simple and go slowly.
-Add configurations and packages as you feel the need and as you become more comfortable with the platform and Emacs Lisp, the language of Emacs.
+Add configurations and packages as you feel the need and as you become more comfortable with the platform and Emacs Lisp, the everyday language of Emacs.

 Going step by step, breaking and then fixing things as you go, will help you understand your configuration and learn with it.
 It’ll make the dreaded “.emacs bankruptcy” where your configuration breaks beyond repair less likely, both because your configuration will be easier to debug when it changes in increments and because you understand what went into it.